fifth-postulate/parser-combinators/workshop/guide/src/work/A.md

 ## Implementation
 Below you can find some pseudo code for the `parserA` function.

-The implementation of the `parserA` parser relies on the capabilities of your language to work with `string`.
+The implementation of the `parserA` function relies on the capabilities of your language to work with `string`.
 Here we assume that your language can tell you when a certain string start with an other character.
-See the exercises for some pointers on how to solve the problem is your language does not provide such functionality.
+See the exercises for some pointers on how to solve the problem if your language does not provide such functionality.

 ```